The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 4. The Plan

-After you’ve identified the problems that are on the minds of the voters, you need to present the solutions.
+After you’ve identified the problems that are on the minds of the voters, you need to present solutions.

-You must specifically lay out a plan to fix the problem or problems that currently trouble the voters.
+You must specifically lay out a plan to fix the problem (or problems) that currently trouble the voters.

 Your plan should be clear and specific, stated in words the voters won’t need to ask Siri or Alexa to define.